 These candidate synthetic queries might be measured based on the quality of search results they return, and if those results exceed a certain performance threshold, the synthetic queries might advance beyond the “candidate” stage, and be stored in a query store.

 The “query templates” created could potentially use any of the following:

 - The embedding coding of structured documents might include HTML elements.

 - Embedded coding fragments from pages may include identifying HTML tag pairs.

 - Identifying embedded coding fragments from pages may include identifying some portion of content enclosed by an HTML tag pair; identifying a query term in seed queries; and when a portion of content matches the query term, within the embedded coding fragments.

-The query templates would look to see if there are other documents on a site that include the embedded coding fragment; and generating that template to satisfy a template qualification value.
+The query templates would look to see if there are other documents on a site that includes the embedded coding fragment and generating that template to satisfy a template qualification value.

 This query template may include a literal and a wildcard – the literal would be a literal phrase found in the structured page, and the wildcard including a type and at least one constraint.

 A “type” may indicate a category of terms.